Panasonic G2 vs GH3

 It is notable that the GH3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G2 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH3 (unlike the G2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G2 and the GH3 have been discontinued, but can regularly be found used on eBay.
+Both the G2 and the GH3 have been discontinued, but can regularly be found used on ebay.
 The G2 was replaced by the Panasonic G3, while the GH3 was followed by the Panasonic GH4.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G2 and GH3 can be found, respectively, in the Panasonic G2 Manual (free pdf) or the online Panasonic GH3 Manual.

 So how do things add up?
 Is there a clear favorite between the Panasonic G2 and the Panasonic GH3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.